king-kim/MECH-105/False Position/README.md

 # False Position Function
-This algorithm is a MATLAB function file that find the roots of an input function using the false position method
+This algorithm is a MATLAB function file that finds the roots of an input function using the false position method.
 ## Inputs
 * func - function being evaluated
 * xl - lower guess